Guptadeepak1915/Music-Website/README.md

-# In This repository i have created "calculator","Music Website" and "Restaurant" website
--> These projects are beginners friendaly , so it will help you to create a website , if you know html then you are able to understand these projects .so you go and check out these projects and use them in you projects .modify them according to your need
+-> Hello!
+EveryOne,
+ this is begginer friendally project .
+ I Have Created a Simple Savan music webpage clone . i have gave you a sipmle idea haow to create a music webpage. you can check out and try to understand the code and modify them according to your need .
  -